Live View¶

 -

-Service, scope, and tags visibility filters: Here you can control whether certain spans are displayed based on their service, scope, or tags.
+Level, Service, scope, and tags visibility filters: Here you can control whether certain spans are displayed based on their level, service, scope, or tags.
+Important note: this only filters data currently on the screen.

 -